tjlouw/alx-system_engineering-devops/README.md

 ---
-permalink: /bash-scripting/
+permalink: /bash-scripting and permissions/
-title: Bash scripting
+title: Bash scripting and permissions
 ---

 ### A description of what the project is for